 The mission of OLQM’s Catholic Social Action Committee is to affirm and protect the inherent dignity of each person as a beloved child of God by

-- promulgating the prayerful study of Catholic social teaching as a primary tool in the forming of our Catholic conscience and identify,
+- Promulgating the prayerful study of Catholic social teaching as a primary tool in the forming of our Catholic conscience and identity.

-- advising ways of organizing, advocating, and working for social change in ways consistent with human dignity and the social teaching of the Church,
+- Advising on ways of organizing, advocating, and working for social change that are consistent with human dignity and the social teaching of the Church.

-- identifying threats to human dignity facing our parish, diocese and Church,
+- Identifying threats to human dignity facing our parish, diocese, and the Church.

-- evangelizing by being Salt and Light to our community via Catholic ministries of social change and social witness during a time of increasing agnostic/atheistic secularization of society.
+- Evangelizing by being Salt and Light to our community through Catholic ministries of social change and social witness during a time of increasing agnostic/atheistic secularization of society.

 If you are interested in Catholic social teaching in action, please consider joining our committee.
 Contact Bishop Sanchez or Fr.
 Passenant in person, by phone (718-268-6251), or email them at firstname.lastname@example.org OR join us in the rectory for our next meeting.

-Watch and listen for news in the church bulletin and in the parochial announcements about Social Action Committee meetings.
+In every issue of our church bulletin on page 3, you’ll find a Weekly Reflection from Catholic Social Teaching.
+Also watch and listen for news in the church bulletin and in the parochial announcements about future Social Action Committee meetings.